 The house itself was built in 1862 and was woven into the history of the Law School when in 1947, the Lincoln’s Inn Society bought it.
 The Lincoln’s Inn Society was founded in 1907, named after the Honourable Society of Lincoln’s Inn in London.
 In 1909, it was organized under the Commonwealth of Massachusetts as a corporation “constituted for the purpose of establishment and maintenance of a place social meetings.”

-But in the 2006 to 2007 School Year, the student-run Board of Governors of Lincoln’s Inn Society closed its doors to re-evaluate the future of both the house and the Society.
+But in the 2006-07 school year, the student-run Board of Governors of Lincoln’s Inn Society closed its doors to re-evaluate the future of both the house and the Society.
 The Board was having trouble maintaining the century-old house and membership had fallen dramatically, with just 50 to 60 members instead of its historical 100.
 The annual $350 membership fees and the fraternity-like atmosphere allegedly deterred students from joining.
 In April of 2007, Lincoln’s Inn announced that HL Central, Inc. would now manage both the house and the Society.

 HL Central, Inc.